devopsgroup-io/catapult/README.md

 This section outlines Catapult usage and maintenance.

-## Vagrant Convenience Command ##
+## Vagrant Convenience Commands ##

-In the LocalDev environment, a convenience command is provided for use with Vagrant.
-This allows you to execute `reload` or `provision` against both dev environment VMs with a single command.
+In the LocalDev environment, convenience commands are provided for use with Vagrant.
+These allow you to execute `reload`, `provision`, or `up` against both dev environment VMs with a single command.
 Simply use `dev` as the machine name; e.g. `vagrant reload dev` or `vagrant provision dev`.